 This over-availability of sugar causes a very real challenge to modern humans.

 How the ‘sweet tooth’ shows up in our culture…

-How does it impact our developing awareness as a toddler to hear, “You’re so sweet!”?
+How does it impact our developing awareness when as a toddler we hear, “You’re so sweet!”?
 Does it cause us to equate sweet with good?

 Contrast that with, “Why the sour face?” or worse, “He is a bitter old man”, and we begin to see just how much this sweet flavor affinity impacts our psyche.

 Is it any wonder why tooth decay is rampant in our society?

 So, with this, let’s see how we can make sure fruits help us and don’t undermine our efforts to live a cavity-free life.

 As we explained in “Why teeth decay (and how to stop it)“, the issue with dietary sugar is that it causes a complete breakdown of the body’s natural system for removing the bacteria implicated with tooth decay from our teeth.

 This amazing system (called ‘dentinal fluid transport’) is governed by a balance of phosphorus in our blood.